Bbemol/enki-design-system/README.md

 # enki-design-system
 Design system used on the project Enki

+## How to run the design system page and watch
+- parcel index.html

 ## How to publish online
 - npm run build
 - git push to github